Masum56/Based/README.md

-# Based
+notifications on ⚠️
-Based on Base
+More chains are coming